-Living on the coast and growing basil can be tricky in cooler climates.
+Living on the coast and growing basil can be tricky in cooler & wetter climates.
 This "Maritime" basil seems to manage the cool and damp days better than most varieties.
 Can take temperatures down close to frost without browning.
 Will "NOT" take freezing.
-Performs well in organic gardens.
+Performs well in organic garden systems with better leaf disease resistance.

 Basil prefers well drained and warm soils in an open sunny position.